 Orders as Sales Receipts

-This is the default setting for MyWorks Sync but can certainly be changed in our Settings.
-Simply keep in mind that if an order is placed with a Bank Transfer gateway, for example - the sales receipt in QuickBooks Online would reflect that payment has been received, when in fact it has not.
+This is the default setting for MyWorks Sync but can be changed in our Settings.
+Remember that if an order is placed with a Bank Transfer gateway, for example, the sales receipt in QuickBooks Online will reflect that payment has been received when it has not.